Are STDs A Deal Breaker? This Expert Weighs In On How To Tell Her

 If you thought the “your friends are annoying and I never want to hang out with them again” conversation was awkward, try telling her you have an STD.

 The key to dating again is telling her about it the right way.
-(Go ahead, You can remove How to Live a Life of Celibacy from your Amazon cart and stop worrying your penis will fall off from lack of use.)
 Here are a few expert tips to help you break the news to a potential partner.

 Curable STD?
 Just Delay the Deed